siouan/frontend-gradle-plugin/README.md

     // [OPTIONAL] Use this property only if frontend's compiled resources are generated out of the
     // '${project.buildDir}' directory.
 Default value is <null>.
 This property is used by the
     // 'cleanFrontend' task.
-The task is also executed when the Gradle built-in 'clean' task is
+Apart from direct execution, the task is also executed when the Gradle
+    // built-in 'clean' task is executed.
-    // executed, if this property is set. cleanScript = 'run clean'
+    cleanScript = 'run clean'

     // [OPTIONAL] Script called to build frontend's artifacts.
 Default value is <null>.
 This
     // property is used by the 'assembleFrontend' task.
+Apart from direct execution, the task is
-The task is also executed when the Gradle
-    // built-in 'assemble' task is executed, if this property is set. assembleScript = 'run assemble'
+    // also executed when the Gradle built-in 'assemble' task is executed. assembleScript = 'run assemble'

     // [OPTIONAL] Script called to check the frontend.
 Default value is <null>.
 This property is
     // used by the 'checkFrontend' task.
-The task is run when the Gradle built-in 'check' task is
+Apart from direct execution, the task is also executed
-    // run.
-The task is also executed when the Gradle built-in 'check' task is executed, if this
+    // when the Gradle built-in 'check' task is executed. checkScript = 'run check'

-    // property is set.
+    // [OPTIONAL] Script called to publish the frontend.
+Default value is <null>.
+This property is
-    checkScript = 'run check'
+    // used by the 'publishFrontend' task.
+Apart from direct execution, the task is also executed
+    // when the 'publish' task in the 'maven-publish' plugin is executed. publishScript = 'run publish'

+    // GENERAL SETTINGS
+    // [OPTIONAL] Location of the directory containing the 'package.json' file.
+By default, this
+    // file is considered to be located in the project's directory, at the same level than this
+    // 'build.gradle[.kts]' file.
+If the 'package.json' file is located in another directory, it is
+    // recommended either to set up a Gradle multi-project build, or to set this property with the
+    // appropriate directory.
+    packageJsonDirectory = file("$projectDir")

+    // [OPTIONAL] Default level used by the plugin to log messages in Gradle.
+This property allows
+    // to set a specific level for this plugin only.
+It does not take precedence over Gradle
+    // logging level at execution, i.e. it must be higher or equal than the logging level set on
+    // the command line so as messages are visible. loggingLevel = LogLevel.LIFECYCLE
 }
 ```